Area football roundup: Riverside earns 1st win over Lehman Catholic - Sidney Daily News

 Long scored on an 88-yard run in the early in the second quarter to boost the lead to 32-0 after a missed two-point try.
 McFarland scored on a 10-yard run late in the second, but Jackson scored on an 11-yard run late in the third to finish the game’s scoring and push the margin over 30 points to start a running clock.

-Ethan Burrows led the Pirates with 11 tackles and had one interceptions while Walker Whitaker and Kyle Robinson each had nine tackles.
+Ethan Burrows led the Pirates with 11 tackles and had one interception while Walker Whitaker and Kyle Robinson each had nine tackles.

 Riverside (2-0) will host Marion Elgin in an NWCC contest next Friday while Lehman (1-1) will host Ridgedale on Saturday.